tbranyen/diffhtml/packages/diffhtml-components/README.md

 ### Web Components

 All diffHTML Components extend HTMLElement and can be registered with the V1 Custom Elements registry.
-This is entirely optional.
+It is optional to utilize them as Web Components.
+To do so, use the `customElements.define` function.

 [Full browser availability](https://caniuse.com/custom-elementsv1)